hghazzawi/sugarcrm_mlp_builder/README.md

 # SugarCRM MLP Builder

-This is a CLI tool built with rust that generates a module loadable package from a local instance and a text file containing the list of files to include in the copy array
+This is a CLI tool built with rust that generates a module loadable package from a local instance and a text file containing the list of files.

 ## Usage
 ```terminal